Key Insights from the French Market Analysis

 Energy demand and generation mix

-In September 2025, electricity consumption in France during peaks in demand averaged 48.6 GW.
-Additionally, the peak in electricity demand in September was reached on Friday 26 September, with 54.2 GW, well above the levels seen the previous month (51.9 GW).
-French demand is on track to hit its lowest level in five years.
+In October 2025, electricity consumption in France during peaks in demand averaged 52.2 GW, 1% higher than October 2024.
+Additionally, the peak in electricity demand during this month was reached on Monday 27 October, with 57.9 GW, well above the levels seen the previous month (54.2 GW).
+We are entering the annual heating season, so consumption is increasing.

-In the matter of renewable energy sources, as you can see from the graph, PV production comes second in the total energy mix, representing a 16.3% out of the total production and first in the renewable energy category.
-Hydro energy comes third in the total energy mix, representing 11.9%.
-Hydroelectric stocks increased from 2,519 GWh (at the end of September) to 2,423 GWh (at the end of August), below last year’s level (3,088 GWh).
-For the first time in the las 6 months, wind generation has reached in average 8 GWh.
+In the matter of renewable energy sources, as you can see from the graph, PV production comes second in the total energy mix, representing a 14.9% out of the total production and first in the renewable energy category.
+Hydro energy comes third in the total energy mix, representing 12.7%.
+Hydroelectric stocks decreased from 2,498 GWh (at the end of October) to 2,519 GWh (at the end of September), below last year’s level (3,059 GWh).
+For the first time in the last 9 months, wind generation has reached in average 10.1 GWh (we are entering the windy season).
+Compared to September, photovoltaic production decreased, but more importantly, wind and hydroelectric production increased, so that the share of these three renewable sources in the total energy mix is actually very close.

 Source: Haya Energy Solutions